aureliotobias/dust/README.md

 ---

+#### epidemiology_2020

+Includes the files used in: **Tobias A, Stafoggia M. Modelling desert dust exposure in epidemiological short-term health effects studies.
+Epidemiology 2020, In Press.**

+* The file **dust_epidemiol_2020.R** includes the **R** code to replicate step-by-step the examples in the manuscript.

+* Unfortunately, due to confidentiality issues with mortality data, we are not able to distribute the example dataset.
+However, we are working in a simulated dataset which will be uploaded shortly.

+---

 #### workshop_isee2019

 Includes the files used for the pre-conference workshop **Modelling dessert dust exposure events for epidemiological short-term health effects studies** at the **31st Annual Conference of the International Society for Environmental Epidemiology**, Utrecht, The Netherlands.